galasa-dev/framework/README.md

 ## Documentation

 More information can be found on the [Galasa Homepage](https://galasa.dev).
-Questions related to the usage of Galasa can be posted on [Spectrum](https://spectrum.chat/galasa?tab=posts).
+Questions related to the usage of Galasa can be posted on the <a href="https://galasa.slack.com" target="_blank"> Galasa Slack channel</a>.
+If you're not a member of the Slack channel yet, you can <a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank"> register to join</a>.

 ## Where can I get the latest release?